 What is the role of a Process Agent?

-A process agent can act in a broad capacity for a company and/or individuals, including but not limited to; acting as a process agent for court actions, receiving documents in connection with arbitration proceedings and receiving notices under contracts where an independent party is needed.
+A process agent or a registered agent/resident agent (as it is sometimes referred to in the US) can act in a broad capacity for a company and/or individuals, including but not limited to; acting as a process agent for court actions, receiving documents in connection with arbitration proceedings and receiving notices under contracts where an independent party is needed.

 An example of a typical arrangement involving a process agent is where an overseas entity raises a loan from an institution.
 The lending institution will require the overseas entity to appoint an English process agent to whom they can deliver court proceedings in the unfortunate event that the entity defaults on that loan.

 These days it’s quite common for transaction parties to be situated in different countries.

 If one of the involved parties does not happen to have a physical presence or address within the country where the transaction is taking place, serving legal documentation can become a long and overly complicated process.
 Further to that, if papers have to be served abroad, where the relevant transaction party has its presence, this can cause delays, among other issues.

 It is recommended that each party without a presence or representation in the jurisdiction in question appoints a process agent.
 Service at the address of said process agent then constitutes service for legal procedures.

 You might appoint a process agent in the following situations:

 When you appoint an Arbitration Agent, our offices in England, Hong Kong and Jersey will: